-Appellate and US Supreme Court; communications; complex commercial litigation; content, media and entertainment; copyright; corporate; election law and redistricting; employee benefits and executive compensation; environmental and workplace health and safety law; government contracts; government controversies and public policy litigation; insurance recovery and counseling; international arbitration; media and First Amendment; mergers and acquisitions; patent litigation and counseling; privacy and information governance; private equity, investment funds and SBIC formation; professional responsibility; real estate; restructuring and bankruptcy; securities litigation and enforcement; tax; trademark, advertising, and unfair competition; white collar defense and investigations
+Antitrust and competition; appellate and US Supreme Court; aviation and aerospace; communications; complex commercial litigation; content, media and entertainment; copyright; corporate; data privacy and cybersecurity; election law and redistricting; employee benefits and executive compensation; energy; environmental and workplace health and safety law; government contracts; government controversies and public policy litigation; information technology disputes; insurance recovery and counseling; international arbitration; investigations, compliance and defense; media and First Amendment; mergers and acquisitions; patent litigation and counseling; private wealth; professional responsibility; real estate; restructuring and bankruptcy; securities litigation and enforcement; tax; trade secrets and restrictive covenants; trademark, advertising, and unfair competition.

-Jenner & Block is a firm with global reach, comprised of more than 500 lawyers and offices in Chicago, London, Los Angeles, New York and Washington, DC.
+Jenner & Block is a firm with global reach, comprising more than 500 lawyers and offices in Chicago, London, Los Angeles, New York and Washington, DC.
 Our lawyers are widely recognized for securing significant litigation victories from the trial level through the US Supreme Court as well as producing results in sophisticated and high-profile corporate transactions.
-We are a firm with a conscience, committed to pro bono and public service, and to creating an unrivaled environment for superior talent.
-In 2015, The American Lawyer named us the number one Pro Bono firm for the sixth time in eight years.
+We are a firm with a conscience, committed to pro bono and public service and to creating an unrivaled environment for superior talent.
+In 2018, The American Lawyer named us the number one Pro Bono firm for the ninth time.

-Columbia University, Harvard University, Howard University, New York University, Northwestern University, Stanford University, University of California- Berkeley, University of California-Los Angeles, University of Chicago, University of Illinois, University of Michigan, University of Notre Dame, University of Pennsylvania, University of Southern California, Yale University
+Columbia University, Fordham, Georgetown, Harvard University, Howard University, New York University, Northwestern University, Stanford University, University of California- Berkeley, University of California-Los Angeles, University of Chicago, University of Illinois, University of Michigan, University of Notre Dame, University of Pennsylvania, University of Southern California, Yale University

 Summer associate profile: